-Again, I’m going to stress that you don’t blindly follow your GPS or cell phone apps because you may input wrong information or be in areas with dropped service.
-You should have an idea of your route for when your digital devices fail.
+Again, I’m going to stress that you don’t blindly follow your GPS or cell phone apps because you may input the wrong information or be in areas with dropped service.
+You should have a general idea of your route in case your digital devices fail.

 The U.S. Interstate highway system was planned out in a grid system across the U.S. and was primarily developed for National Defence purposes to connect and ensure quick deployment of military troops, along with evacuation of residents for emergency situations.
 Today, it’s also important to quickly move people and goods across the country.

-Similarly, Even number Interstates follow along in an East/West direction with the lower designated numbers starting in the South and increasing as you travel north.
-Driving north, Interstate I-10 is located in Florida and while driving north you will approach the I-90 in New York State.
+Similarly, Even number Interstates follow along in an East/West direction with the lower designated numbers starting in the South and increase as you travel north.
+Driving north, Interstate I-10 is located in Florida, and while driving north, you will approach the I-90 in New York State.

-Driving down to Florida can easily save you lots of money plus you get the added adventure of visiting the various regions of the U.S.
+Driving from Ontario to Florida can easily save you lots of money plus you get the added adventure of visiting the various regions of the U.S.

 On our recent road trip, we admired the scenic beauty of the Appalachian Mountains and found amazing deals at various Outlet Malls.
 In Florida, we experienced the historical charm of St. Augustine, walked along the sandy beaches in Melbourne and Ft.
 Lauderdale and ate tasty Cuban pork sandwiches in the vibrant area of Little Havana in Miami.
 (Sorry not done yet……) We also cruised out of the Port of Miami towards the crystal blue waters of the Caribbean islands.

-Best of all, the freedom of stopping at the various tourist areas made the drive so much more fun and interesting.
-Driving back we waved thank you to the cheap gas and the wonderful memories of another affordable Road Trip to Florida.
+Best of all, the freedom of stopping at the various tourist areas made the drive so much more fun and enjoyable.
+When driving back home, we waved thank you to the cheap gas and the beautiful memories of another affordable road trip to Florida.

 Travel assistance provided by Visit Florida.
 All opinions, as always, are my own.